 Faculty members who have their own student research assistants should ask them to contact Deborah Heller (422-4339) as soon as they are hired in order to schedule a mandatory library orientation.
 The orientation sessions last approximately one hour, and students are required to attend one before they begin to work as faculty research assistants.
 Students will be paid for the hour they spend in training.
 The training will cover resources available through the Library, interlibrary and intercampus loans, and research techniques.

-Deborah Heller, Acting Director of the Law Library, can arrange a Library tour for faculty members upon request.
+Deborah Heller, Director of the Law Library, can arrange a Library tour for faculty members upon request.
 A tour will provide you with a general introduction to the Law Library’s collection, as well as the physical design of the building.
 We especially urge new and visiting professors to take advantage of this service.

 A wealth of information is accessible over the Internet and can be located via the Law Library's research guides.
 Electronic access to the Law Library means that many research services of the traditional library are available twenty-four hours a day.